741 Colonel Ledyard Highway

 Councilor Ryan noted the background information indicated the following:

-· Having an existing SCBA Cascade filling station that the Fire Department was
+· By having an existing SCBA Cascade filling station that the Fire Department was

-looking to replace would strengthen their Assistance to Firefighters Grant (AFG)
+looking to replace it would strengthen their Assistance to Firefighters Grant

 · An additional $2,000 was needed to install the unit for a total project cost of